 Amy O'Brien-Ladner, MD, is a Professor and Acting Chair in the Department of Internal Medicine who also currently serves as their Division of Pulmonary Diseases and Critical Care Medicine Director.
 She is an active mentor and role model for men and women and was also instrumental in helping to create her department's faculty mentoring program.
 In addition to her many accomplishments, Dr. O'Brien-Ladner places a high value on family life and believes women can achieve great things without sacrificing their personal or family life.

-More details of Dr. O'Brien-Ladner's career are available on at http://www2.kumc.edu/internalmedicine/obrien-ladner.html
+More details of Dr. O'Brien-Ladner's career are available on her bio page.

 At the WIMS Annual Dinner on August 16, 2012, Dr. O'Brien-Ladner was presented with a crystal bowl to commemorate the award in her honor.
 Dr. Susan Pingleton made the presentation.
 The inscription reads, "The Amy O'Brien-Ladner, MD Award for Innovation was established in 2012 by the Joy McCann Professorship to honor and recognize Dr. Lander's extraordinary innovation that has positively change our culture."

-To acknowledge the contributions and accomplishments of women faculty and staff members in the KU School of Medicine, School of Nursing, and the School of Health Professions have made which have influenced a positive cultural change regarding the careers of women faculty and/or staff members on the KUMC campus.
-The award honors Dr. Ladner each year at the annual WIMS Awards Dinner in August, by presenting this award to deserving women who demonstrate Dr. Ladner's initiative to influence change.
+To acknowledge women faculty in the KU School of Medicine, School of Nursing, and the School of Health Professions whose innovation in any area (e.g. clinical, educational, science, etc.) improves the environment for women in the professions of medicine and science on the KUMC campus.
+The award honors Dr. O-Brien-Ladner and is presented to to deserving women faculty who demonstrate Dr. O'Brien-Ladner's innovative initiative to influence change.
+It is given each year at the annual WIMS Awards Dinner in August.
 The award was created August 16, 2012 by the Joy McCann Professorship.

-Female faculty or staff members in the KU School of Medicine, School of Nursing, or School of Health Professions
+Female faculty in the KU School of Medicine, School of Nursing, or School of Health Professions

 |2013||Barbara Lukert, MD, Professor Emeritus|